subparry/subparry-labyrinth-solver/README.md

 ## Pending

-- Support labyrinths with circular paths
 - Create a labyrinth maker class
 - Visual representation of labyrinths
+- Document Node and Labyrinth classes